Reviewed Treadmill: NordicTrack C990

 There are 22 steps you’ll have to take to assemble the treadmill.
-If you compare this to other treadmill assembly processes this might be a bit much, but all of the steps are pretty detailed.
+If you compare this to other treadmills the assembly processes might be a bit long, but all of the steps are pretty detailed.

 Plus, the first step is about activating your warranty and the last step contains various useful tips.
 So the assembly of the treadmill itself actually consists of 20 actionable steps.